pinohanako/RAG-powered-bot-for-real-estate/README.md

-# RAG-powered telegram bot for real estate agency conversations
+# RAG-powered bot for real estate agency conversations
 ![How a generative model imagines the project](./BotPic.jpg)
 ***<p align=center>Figure 1.
 How a generative model imagines the project</p>***